-- 1 The ancillary accommodation shall not be used otherwise as accommodation for dependent member(s) of the family of the occupier(s) of the principal dwelling on the same lot. - 2 That wherever possible, service utilities including sewer; water; telephone connections, electric power and gas shall be common and not separate from the existing single house on the subject land. - 3 A notification under Section 70a of the Transfer of Land Act is to be prepared in a form acceptable to the City and lodged with the Registrar of Titles for endorsement on the Certificate of Title for the subject lot, prior to the commencement of development works.
+- the ancillary accommodation shall not be used otherwise as accommodation for dependent member(s) of the family of the occupier(s) of the principal dwelling on the same lot; - that wherever possible, service utilities including sewer; water; telephone connections, electric power and gas shall be common and not separate from the existing single house on the subject land; - a notification under Section 70a of the Transfer of Land Act is to be prepared in a form acceptable to the City and lodged with the Registrar of Titles for endorsement on the Certificate of Title for the subject lot, prior to the commencement of development works.
 This notification is to be sufficient to alert prospective purchasers of the use and restrictions of the ancillary accommodation as stipulated under condition 1 of this approval.
-The notification should (at the full cost of the applicant) be prepared by the City's solicitor McLeod & Co and be executed by both the landowner and the City.
+The notification should (at the full cost of the applicant) be prepared by the City's solicitor McLeod & Co and be executed by both the landowner and the City;

-3 The materials and finishes of the ancillary accommodation must compliment the existing single house on the lot.

-Appendix 8 refers.
-To access this attachment on electronic document, click here:Attach8brf250700.pdf v:devserv\reports\070008mr
+4 the materials and finishes of the ancillary accommodation must compliment the existing single house on the lot.
+For th e attachment to this report, see Appendix 8 at the rear of the agenda. То асс ress this attachment on electronic document, click here: Attach8brf250700.pdf v:devs erv\reports\070008mr

-ITEM 11 PROPOSED SHOPPING CENTRE, CONSULTING ROOMS, STAGE AND OTHER FACILITIES, LOT 715 (NO 110) FLINDERS AVENUE, (CNR WATERFORD DRIVE) HILLARYS - [04412]
+PROPOSED SHOPPING CENTRE, CONSULTING ROOMS, STAGE AND OTHER FACILITIES, LOT 715 (NO 110) FLINDERS AVENUE, (CNR WATERFORD DRIVE) HILLARYS - [04412]